ChinaFile/Locknet/content/additional-materials/the-mechanics-of-online-censorship/censorship-how-china-disrupts-the-network.md

 - A **path-adjacent** system utilizes a middlebox placed _adjacent_ to the cable transferring internet traffic between two endpoints.
 (In computer science literature, this is called an **on-path system**, but because that terminology is unnecessarily confusing, we won’t be using it here.)
 A second cable sends copies of the internet traffic to the middlebox.
 This middlebox can read everything copied to it, but cannot directly disrupt already-flowing traffic.

 ![How China Breaks it](/media/images/how-china-breaks-it-1.png)

+THE ABOVE CODE IS HOW TO INSERT AN IMAGE

+THE BELOW CODE IS HOW TO INSERT AN IMAGE WITH A CAPTION

 {{< figure src="/media/images/how-china-breaks-it-1.png" caption="THIS IS A CAPTION" >}}

 In-path technologies, while logically simpler, are more expensive than path-adjacent technologies.
 In-path systems require more computer processing power, and therefore resources, to analyze and block traffic in real time while avoiding a slowdown of all traffic along that cable.